 Some undergraduate programs allow students to finish a four-year degree more quickly than normal.
 Other programs allow undergraduates to earn dual credit toward both bachelor's and advanced degrees, often requiring a year less than if students enroll in both programs individually.
 At the undergraduate level, students may be able to enroll in an accelerated degree program if they have a minimum high school GPA, work experience, previously earned college credit, or have completed a lower-level degree program.
 At the graduate level, students may be able to finish their degree faster if they're awarded additional credit beyond standard coursework.
 For instance, schools might award credit for undergraduate courses with a minimum GPA, professional certification, or work experience.

-Several schools offer accelerated degree programs in nursing at both undergraduate and graduate levels.
-Admissions requirements could include a lower-level degree in nursing or a bachelor's degree in any field, previous college coursework, a registered nursing license, certain healthcare certifications and immunizations.
-Students can find accelerated nursing degree programs in full-time, part-time, online, and in blended on-campus/online formats.
+Several schools offer accelerated degree programs in nursing at both the undergraduate and graduate levels.
+Students may find accelerated nursing degree programs in full-time, part-time, online, and in blended on-campus/online formats.
+Admissions requirements could include a lower-level degree in nursing or a bachelor's degree in any field, previous college coursework, a registered nursing license, certain healthcare certifications, and immunizations.
+Duke University, the University of Washington, and Montana State University offer accelerated Bachelor of Science in Nursing (BSN) degree programs.

-Another accelerated law degree option includes a J.D./MBA programs.
+Another accelerated law degree option includes J.D./MBA programs.
 These programs generally require law courses for the first year of study and then begin incorporating business courses in the second year.
-Accelerated dual-degree programs in law and business take 3-4 years, are full-time and are for students that show exceptional ambition and ability for the rigorous course load.
+Accelerated dual-degree programs in law and business take three to four years, are full-time, and are for students that show exceptional ambition and ability for the rigorous course load.
 J.D./MBA programs can be found at Yale University, Columbia University, and Boston University.